UCSCFormalMethods/CIToolkit/docs/source/usage.rst

 The improvisers provided natively by this library are:

 * :mod:`Control Improvisation (CI)<citoolkit.improvisers.classic_ci.ClassicCI>`: Outlined in detail in `[Fremont et al. 2017] <https://arxiv.org/abs/1704.06319>`_.
-Allows for an explicit hard constraint, a soft constraint that can be violated within a provided tolerance, and explicit randomness bounds on the probability of generating each word.
+Allows for a hard constraint that must always be satisfied, a soft constraint that can be violated within a provided tolerance, and explicit randomness bounds on the probability of generating each word.